Last updated on May 4th, 2025 at 01:04 pm

 We left at 10.30 and had to divide a cost of 500.000 rupiahs between 8 fellow travelers.
 The more people in the bemo will mean a cheaper price for you.

-Once all the hiking is complete by the afternoon, they depart to their next destination with a very sleepy and tired body.
+Once all the hiking is complete by the afternoon, these visitors depart to their next destination with a very sleepy and tired body.

-We recommend a two-day itinerary when visiting Mount Bromo.
+We recommend a two-day itinerary when visiting Mount Bromo without a guide.
 On the first day, you will travel and arrive at Cemoro Lawang, and on the second day, you can explore the surroundings, take in the views, and then rest for the night.

 However, the initial day of getting to Cemoro Lawang doesn’t revolve entirely around travel.
 You can still enjoy breathtaking landscape views when you arrive before sunset.